 The godmother Rafaella D’Alterio, also known as the “Big Kitten”, after her husband Nicola Pianese was killed, became the new boss of the Naples Camorra.
 She was arrested in 2012 along with another 65 suspects during one of the raids committed by the Italian military.
 More than $10 million was found in cash.

 According to some assumptions, her gang was responsible for more than 4,000 murders in the last 30 years.
-Her track record included extortion, money laundering, counterfeiting, robbery, illegal possession of weapons and drug trafficking.
+Her track record included extortion, money laundering, counterfeiting, robbery, illegal possession of weapons, and drug trafficking.
+Of course, it is possible that she was arrested or confiscated her possession at different points of time before this arrest.
+Drug cases are quite common now.
+However, the charges can get dropped with the help of a reliable fort worth drug crimes attorney, if the accusations against the individual don’t hold any evidence.

 1. Anna Gristina